acheetham/inclusivedesign.ca/wp-content/plugins/ckeditor-for-wordpress/readme.txt

 Live demo is available at <a href="http://wordpress.ckeditor.com/">http://wordpress.ckeditor.com/</a>.

-Features:
+= Maintenance status =

+<strong>Looking for maintainers.</strong> If you would like to take over the development of this extension or just help in developing a component used by thousands of users, then please contact me: w.walc /at/ cksource.com.
+The extension is currently not maintained, use it at your own risk.

+= Upgrading =

+When upgrading from CKEditor For WordPress 3.6.3 to **CKEditor For WordPress 4.0**, make sure to **clear browser cache** (*Ctrl+Shift+Delete*).

+= Features =

 * Replace the default WordPress editor with CKEditor
 * Post comment with CKEditor to provide styled and colorful comments (Optional)
-* Build-in file manager and upload manager, also supports <a href="http://ckfinder.com">CKFinder</a> – an AJAX file browser
+* Built-in file manager and upload manager, also supports <a href="http://ckfinder.com">CKFinder</a> – an AJAX file browser
-* Build-in WordPress "read more" Button
+* Built-in WordPress "read more" Button
 * Integration plugin for <a href="http://wordpress.org/extend/plugins/vipers-video-quicktags/">Viper's Video Quicktags</a>
-* Intergation plugin for <a href="http://wordpress.org/extend/plugins/wp-polls/">Wp-Polls</a>
+* Integration plugin for <a href="http://wordpress.org/extend/plugins/wp-polls/">Wp-Polls</a>
 * Integration plugin for <a href="http://wordpress.org/extend/plugins/gd-star-rating/">GD Star Rating</a>
 * Integration plugin for <a href="http://wordpress.org/extend/plugins/nextgen-gallery/">NextGEN Gallery</a>
 * Integrated with WordPress media buttons